Companies that use MixMax

 All sales engagement MixMax

-MixMax We detected 219 customers using MixMax, 10 companies that churned or ended their trial, and 4 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (23%) and the most common company size is 11-50 employees (35%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+MixMax We detected 219 companies using MixMax, 15 companies that churned, and 4 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (22%) and the most common company size is 11-50 employees (37%).
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: This data tracks whether a company starts sending emails with MixMax

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login